Ujda Chaman Movie Review: Sunny Singh's Film Fails To Grow On You Despite An Intriguing Concept

 As a balding man, Sunny Singh tries to make you feel for his character.
 Unfortunately, he is let down by the faltering script.
 The actor simply fails to get his shining moment in the film.

 Maanvi Gagroo is impressive in her role.
-Karishma Sharma as Aaina and Aishwarya Sakhuja as Ekta make their presence felt in whatever their role has to offer.
+Karishma Sharma as Aaina and Aishwarya Sakhuja as Ekta make their presence felt.
 Sharib Hashmi also puts up a good show.

 Technical Aspects

-Sudhir K. Chaudhary's cinematography goes well with the film.
-A little more tighter grip on the editing scissors by Mitesh Soni especially in the second half, could have lift up the film a bit.
+Sudhir K Chaudhary's cinematography goes well with the film.
+A little tighter grip on the editing scissors by Mitesh Soni, especially in the second half, could have lifted the film a bit.

 Music

-Barring 'Bandeya' which has some beautiful lyrics, the other songs rarely leave a mark when it comes to the music department.
+Barring 'Bandeya' which has some beautiful lyrics, the other songs rarely leave a mark.

 Verdict

-While Sunny Singh's 'Ujda Chaman' has its intention in the right place, it's the bleak screenplay and direction which fails to make it a memorable watch.
+While Sunny Singh's 'Ujda Chaman' has its intention in the right place, it's the bleak screenplay and direction which fail to not make it a memorable watch.
 I am going with 2.5 stars.